evansgreatest/evansgreatest/README.md

 # Hi there 👋, I'm Evans!

 Welcome to my GitHub profile!
-I'm passionate about technology, frontend, backend development, and API design.
+I'm passionate about technology, frontend and backend development.
 Here's a little about me:

 ### 👨‍💻 About Me:
 - 🌱 I’m currently using **Next.js 14**, **Prisma**, and **Postgres** to build a web applications.